neofluar/kaggle/notes.rst

 -------------------------------

 1. Use different scatter plots
-2. Look for linear correlations between attributes using `pandas.DataFrame.corr` method
+2. Look for linear correlations between attributes using
-3. Try  `pandas.plotting.scatter_matrix` function on a few promissing attributes that seem most correlated with the target        attribute
 4. Zoom in on the distinct correlation plots to see data quirks and anomalies if any
 5. Experiment with feature engineering (combine some attributes) using common sence, then check the correlation agains the new    attributes